jasondilworth56/iracingdataapi/readme.md

 The client allows easy access to some of the most useful endpoints of the data API.

+# Pre-installation

+Ensure that you have marked your account with iRacing for legacy authentication - accounts with 2FA will not work with the API.
+This is a limitation of iRacing, not this wrapper.

 # Installation

 `pip install iracingdataapi`